-The Eire Retour is designed for those who wish to explore memoir writing while held in the beauty and magic of the West of Ireland ~ a land and people who respect and embrace their rich literary tradition.
-If you are drawn to immersing yourself in local culture, nesting in a home base, blending daily excursions in the gorgeous County Mayo landscape with guided reflection and intimate conversation and sharing your experiences with a small group of like-minded people, the Eire Retour is for you.
+The retreat is designed for those who wish to explore memoir writing while held in the beauty and magic of the West of Ireland ~ a land and people who respect and embrace their rich literary tradition.
+If you are drawn to immersing yourself in local culture, nesting in a home base, blending daily excursions in the gorgeous County Mayo landscape with guided reflection and intimate conversation and sharing your writing with a small group of like-minded writers, the Eire Retour is for you.

 What will the Irish weather be like?